-(Mark One)

-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934
+(Mark One) $\ \boxtimes$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2021

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number: 001-39875

-GLOBAL PARTNER ACQUISITION CORP II

-(Exact name of registrant as specified in its charter)

-Cayman Islands N/A (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 7 Rye Ridge Plaza, Suite 350 Rye Brook, NY 10573 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (917) 793-1965

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class: Trading Symbol(s) Name of Each Exchange on Which Registered: Units, each consisting of one Class A ordinary GPACU The NASDAQ Stock Market LLC share, \$.0001 par value, and one-sixth of one redeemable warrant Class A ordinary shares GPAC The NASDAQ Stock Market LLC Redeemable warrants GPACW The NASDAQ Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See definition of "large accelerated filer," "accelerated filer, "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company \times

-Emerging growth company \boxtimes

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box
+F or the fiscal year ended Decen nber 31, 2022 ☐ TRANSITION REPORT PURSUANT T TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHAN NGE ACT OF 1934 For the t ransition period from to Commission file number: 0 01-39875 OBAL PARTNER ACQUISITED COMMON Cayman Islands N/A (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification NO.) 200 Park Avenue 32nd Floor New York, NY 10166 (Address of principal executive offic res) 10166 (Zip Code) • ' • , Registrant's (telephone number, including a rea code: (646) 585-8975 Securitie es registered pursuant to Secti on 12(b) of the Act: Name of Each Exchange on Title of Each Class: Trading Symbol(s) hich Registered: Units, each consisting of one Class A ordinary share, \$.0001 par value, and one-sixth of one redeemable warrant GPACU The NASI DAQ Stock Market LLC Class A ordinary shares GPAC DAQ Stock Market LLC Redeemable warrants GPACW The NASI DAQ Stock Market LLC Securities 1 registered pursuant to Section 12(g) of the Act: None □ N. 52 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in F ule 405 of the Securities Act.
+Yes ⊔ No ⊠ Indicate by check mark if the registrant is not required to o file reports pursuant to Section 13 or Section 15(d) of the Exchang ge Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has fil during the preceding 12 months (or for such shorter peri requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submit Regulation S-T (§ 232.405 of this chapter) during the pr Yes ⊠ No □ Indicate by check mark if disclosure of delinquent filers best of registrant's knowledge, in definitive proxy or inf this Form 10-K. ⊠ Indicate by check mark whether the registrant is a large emerging growth company.
+See definition of "large acceRule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company \boxtimes Emerging growth company If an emerging growth company, indicate by check mark or revised financial accounting standards provided pursu d for complying with any new Indicate by check mark whether the registrant has filed abover financial reporting under Section 404(b) of the Sarlies and its and it report. \Box

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗵 No 🗆
+Yes $\ oxdot$ No $\ oxdot$